UKHO/docs/software-engineering-policies/Logging/LoggingPolicy.md

 Teams should ensure when creating logs in Elastic that they have ingested successfully to the correct index and are discoverable.
 This could be via an automated test or a manual check.

-If teams are using the legacy Azure Event Hub > LogStash > on premise ElasticSearch pattern for ingesting logs, they must check LogStash for errors at every stage of the development process, using the DDC Grafana monitor set up for this purpose.
+If teams are using the legacy Azure Event Hub > LogStash > on-premise ElasticSearch pattern for ingesting logs, they must check LogStash for errors at every stage of the development process, using the DDC Grafana monitor set up for this purpose.

 ### Unit tests